Daisy Coburn: Early life

 Coburn was born in Great Dunmow, Essex.
-Coming from a musical family, with her mother once working as a backing singer for bands Duran Duran and The The, Coburn learned to play the guitar and piano when she was six years old.
+Coming from a musical family, with her mother once working as a backing singer for bands Duran Duran and the The, Coburn learned to play the guitar and piano when she was six years old.
 On Boxing Day 2007, Coburn played a song she had been writing called "Hurt" to family and friends.
 A friend of her mother's, Matthew Marston, heard the song and invited her to his home studio to record it.
 Coburn and Marston later wrote together on her debut album, Rush.

-After picking up widespread promotional coverage in the media from The Times, the BBC, and The Guardian as a young artist to watch for in 2010, Coburn was signed to a record company; She was managed by Empire, and signed to Jive, a subsidiary of Sony Records.
+After picking up widespread promotional coverage in the media from The Times, the BBC, and The Guardian as a young artist to watch for in 2010, Coburn was signed to a record company.
+She was managed by Empire, and signed to Jive, a subsidiary of Sony Records.
 There was reportedly a 'bidding-war' to get Coburn to sign up to a record company.
-She mainly used social networking websites to broadcast her music, such as MySpace where she posted demos and her YouTube channel where the video for her song "Daisy Dares You" and "Rosie" can be found.
+She mainly used social networking websites to broadcast her music, such as Myspace where she posted demos and her YouTube channel where the video for her songs "Daisy Dares You" and "Rosie" can be found.

-Coburn's first single, "Number One Enemy", featured British rapper Chipmunk reached the top 20 in the UK.
+Coburn's first single, "Number One Enemy", featured British rapper Chipmunk and reached the top 20 in the UK.
 "Rosie" was released as the second single, however, the album Rush was not released for unknown reasons.